Eadith/SPL-Phys/readme.md

-# PulseMatch
+# SPL-Phys

-This is the main code repository of the paper "PulseMatch: Towards Semi-Supervised Deep Remote Photoplethysmography Measurement from Facial Video" for semi-supervised rPPG training.
+This is the main code repository of the paper "Advancing Semi-Supervised Remote Physiological Measurement via Selective Pseudo-label Learning" for semi-supervised rPPG training.

 ## Dataset Preprocessing